Building a Garage Storage Wall

 Before Joe’s garage organization project

-Cut all your frame parts to length.
+To start building storage shelves, first cut all your frame parts to length.
 Then mark where the rails are going to be screwed to each leg.
 Do the same thing to the 2x2s.
-This makes the whole thing go together in a snap.
+This makes the whole project go together in a snap.

 Working on top of a sheet of plywood helps keep each frame squared up.
 Use the edges of the plywood to line up and adjust things as you screw the frame together.
 It also really helps to pick the straightest lumber possible when you're shopping.